albingcj/mermaid-reactflow-editor/README.md

 <a id="internals--behavior-notes"></a>
 ## Internals & behavior notes
+4. Paste or type Mermaid code in the left-hand Editor and interact with the canvas.
 Parsing
 - `extractMermaidDiagrams(markdown)` finds triple-backtick Mermaid blocks and attempts to capture the nearest preceding Markdown heading as the diagram name.